 Microscopically, fibrosis will disrupt the normal architecture into small regenerating nodules.
 Hepatitis and fatty changes will also be seen.
 The fibrous tissue is secreted from stellate cells which surround hepatic blood vessels.

 Clinical Picture of Alcoholic Liver Disease

 This is asymptomatic.
-It is common and normal healthy people can have fatty liver few days after heavy drinking.
+It is common and normal healthy people can have fatty liver a few days after heavy drinking.

 Patients will present with a wide variety of symptoms according to the extent of inflammation.
 Early symptoms like fatigue, abdominal pain, nausea, lack of appetite and fever to late symptoms of jaundice, ascites, lower limb edema, itching, and encephalopathy.

 Regardless of the cause, cirrhosis commonly presents with certain clinical manifestations.
 Patients will present with portal hypertension and subsequent splenomegaly, hypersplenism, portosystemic shunts, ascites and hepatic encephalopathy.

 Variceal bleeding may occur from portosystemic anastomosis at the esophagus or upper stomach.
 Spider angiomata from anterior abdominal wall anastomosis form.
 Palmer erythema, gynecomastia, testicular atrophy and gastric ulceration/hyperacidity occur due to decreased hepatic function to detoxify hormones and foreign materials.